-The City dedicated \$87,928.00 of 2021 CDBG funding to assist the Neighborhood Crime Reduction Through Police Social Worker Program in supporting a community-oriented, holistic policing program aimed at preventing crime through engagement and connection in order to proactively assist City residents in need by connecting them to appropriate social services or behavioral or mental health providers.
+The City dedicated \$80,000 of 2022 CDBG funding to assist the Neighborhood Crime Reduction Through Police Social Worker Program in supporting a community-oriented, holistic policing program aimed at preventing crime through engagement and connection in order to proactively assist City residents in need by connecting them to appropriate social services or behavioral or mental health providers.
 This has resulted in a reduction in repeat calls for Police and more positive interactions between Police and residents, ultimately decreasing crime and increasing awareness and access to essential support services within the community.

-During the 2021 Program Year, this program assisted 550 Service Area beneficiaries by resolving police-involved issues related to homelessness, wellbeing, mental health, aging, housing, child welfare, and domestic violence.
+During the 2022 Program Year, this program assisted 583 Service Area beneficiaries by resolving police-involved issues related to homelessness, wellbeing, mental health, aging, housing, child welfare, and domestic violence.
 This has helped to improve police-led community outcomes and enhance neighborhood quality of life to the benefit of a predominately low- and moderate-income City area.

-The Housing Social Worker Activity
+The Health and Housing Social Worker Program Activity

-The Housing Social Worker activity is responsible for providing social service and housing support to the City of Lancaster's Community Planning and Economic Development Department (CPED) and members of the community through managing a caseload focused on addressing problems related to housing and resident wellbeing.
-Delayed on 2020 due to recruitment issues and operational constraints related to COVID-19, this program commenced in August of 2021.
-From August 2021 to December 2021, the Housing Social Worker assisted 60 City-clientele in resolving persistent housing-related issues and in finding and securing affordable housing opportunities in the City, with 83.33% of the beneficiaries assisted being low-and moderate-income.
-The Housing Social Worker successfully acted as a liaison between the City and the various social service agencies by providing follow-up and monitoring of cases related to housing issues through a holistic, coordinated community response that connected clientele to a variety of agencies to address intersecting socioeconomic issues related to housing, as appropriate.
-This activity actively contributes to furthering the City's goals to utilize CDBG to promote neighborhood quality of life and to also increase access to affordable housing opportunities.
+The City's Health and Housing Social Worker activity is responsible for providing social service and housing support to the City of Lancaster's Community Planning and Economic Development Department (CPED) and members of the community through managing a caseload focused on addressing problems related to housing and resident wellbeing.
+In 2022, the Health and Housing Social Worker assisted 311 community members in resolving persistent health and housing-related issues to help them locate and secure affordable housing opportunities in the City, with 91.00% of the beneficiaries assisted being low-and moderate-income.
+The Health and Housing Social Worker successfully acted as a liaison between the City and the various social service agencies by providing follow-up and monitoring of cases related to housing issues through a holistic, coordinated community response that connected clientele to a variety of agencies to address intersecting socioeconomic issues related to housing, as appropriate.
+This activity actively contributes to furthering the City's goals to utilize CDBG to promote neighborhood quality of life and to also increase access to affordable housing opportunities. \$75,000 of the City's FY2022 CDBG funding was allocated to support this critical work.